Borderlands 4: Synopsis

-The Vault Hunters then go to assist the Electi, a group of Order nobles led by Levaine who were left to fend for themselves against the Rippers, a bandit army led by Callis, who betrayed the Timekeeper by ripping out her own bolt and driving herself insane.
+Afterwards, the Vault Hunters go to assist the Electi, a group of Order nobles led by Levaine who were left to fend for themselves against the Rippers, a bandit army led by Callis, who betrayed the Timekeeper by ripping out her own bolt and driving herself insane.
 The Vault Hunters make a deal with Levaine to fight the Rippers and eliminate Callis in return for her bolt.
-Short on manpower and resources, Levaine is also forced to join forces with her ex-lover and Vault Hunter Zane, who crash landed on Kairos with Moxxi and the Crimson Raiders.
+Short on manpower and resources, Levaine is also forced to join forces with her ex-lover and Vault Hunter Zane Flynt, who crash landed on Kairos with Mad Moxxi and the Crimson Raiders.
 They are able to break the Rippers' siege, but not before Callis is able steal her bolt back.
 Working together, the Vault Hunters and Zane pursue Callis, who they discover is using her bolt to try and reach Elpis to pursue her belief that she can ascend to godhood there.
 The Vault Hunters eliminate Callis and collect her bolt, which earns the loyalty of Levaine and the Electi to the Crimson Resistance.

 When the Vault Hunters decide to pursue Vile Lictor, Zadra instructs them to find Defiant Calder, who leads a rebel faction of the local Augers.
-Defiant Calder instructs the Vault Hunters to recover an Eridian relic sacred to the Augers.
+Calder instructs the Vault Hunters to recover an Eridian relic sacred to the Augers.
 Upon obtaining the relic, the Vault Hunters hear a mysterious voice instructing them to "search for the Siren", and that "Eridium is the key".
-Defiant Calder directs the Vault Hunters to a Siren who has recently visited them, the Vault Hunter Amara.
+Calder directs the Vault Hunters to a Siren who has recently visited them, the Vault Hunter Amara.
 She explains that she arrived on Kairos with the Crimson Raiders to search for the missing Lilith.
-They raid one of Vile Lictor's labs under the belief that he is keeping Lilith as a test subject for his research into Sirens and the Phase Dimension (the source of Siren powers), but the test subject flees.
-As reality begins to break down from Vile Lictor's experiments, the Vault Hunters and Augers assault his fortress and eliminate him.
+They raid one of Lictor's labs under the belief that he is keeping Lilith as a test subject for his research into Sirens and the Phase Dimension (the source of Siren powers), but the test subject flees.
+As reality begins to break down from Lictor's experiments, the Vault Hunters and Augers assault his fortress and eliminate him.
 The Vault Hunters encounter the test subject again, who reveals himself to be Arjay, who was subjected to torture and experimentation to become an artificial Siren.
 However, the experimentation has left his mind unstable, and he plans on trapping Lilith in the Phase Dimension forever as his revenge against her for her actions bringing Elpis which lead to his torture before making his escape.
-With Vile Lictor dead, the Auger clans reunite and pledge their loyalty to the Crimson Resistance.
+With Lictor dead, the Auger clans reunite and pledge their loyalty to the Crimson Resistance.